MARKETING ANALYTICS2025-10-13

 But it’s usually hard to measure marketing effectiveness because often, it’s tough to attribute the performance of your marketing efforts to specific individuals or specific channels.

-In your effort to understand which marketing channels are working for your company, it’s important to understand why your customers took the actions they did, too.
+In your effort to understand which marketing channels are working for your company, it’s essential to understand why your customers took the actions they did, too.
 This will help you identify the strengths and weaknesses of each channel.

-Types of Attribution Include:
+Types of Attribution Include

 Last click or visit attribution

 This method of attribution is determined by the last action before a conversion.
-For example, if someone clicked through on an ad and then signed up for your email list from your website, you would attribute their signup to the last action they took, i.e. signed up for your email from your site.
+For example, if someone clicked through on an ad and then signed up for your email list from your website, you would attribute their signup to the last action they took, i.e., signed up for your email from your site.

 First touch or click attribution